Ad

 (87 Ko)

 Fall and spring are transitional seasons during which it is difficult to predict the weather.
 The days may be warm, but evenings and nights are usually fairly cool.
 A layered approach is recommended.
-Bring along warm clothing such as pants and sweaters, but also pack a few lighter clothes.
+Bring along warm clothing such as long pants and sweaters, but also pack a few lighter items.
 A raincoat or windbreaker is also a must.

 What time is it now?